 While technically it is exactly that, this garbanzo soup is not a traditional recipe and I am not Italian.
-If you want to compare my recipe to Marcella Hazan’s, you can find that here.
+To compare, check out Marcella Hazan’s pasta e ceci.

 Absolutely.
 Soups without dairy freeze perfectly prior to garnishing.
 To serve, reheat it gently in a pot on the stove top.

 Garbanzo Bean Soup